ahaselsteiner/compute-hdc/README.md

 * `computeHdc`: Computes the contour.
 It needs a probabilistic model, an exceedance probability and a grid as its input.
 * `computeHdcExample`: Cotains examples how to use `computeHdc`.
-* `getEnvironmentalPdfModel`: Returns some sample probabilistic models, which can be used with `computeHdc`.
+* `getProbabilisticModel`: Returns some sample probabilistic models, which can be used with `computeHdc`.
 * The other functions are subroutines needed for `computeHdc`.